 Save for one guitar solo by EoS bandmate Bob Gagnon, Rabin plays all of the instruments himself.
 The album, free of the rock band conventions, explores different arrangements and styles – Middle Eastern, acoustic, orchestral, and even a jazz standard-like ballad.

 But is it Prog?
 There are, without a doubt, progressive and musically intricate elements but Rabin insists that “instead of making an album with that ‘Sound of Prog in 2018TM’, I used progressive rock as just one ingredient in a broader blend.”

 Rabin and long-time collaborator Greg Skillman keep the lyrics relatable – not so esoteric or mysterious.
 The lyrics center around the trials and sacrifices required in claiming, or re-claiming, one’s own identity.
 With the opening track, “Mistakes,” the singer comes to terms with his own failings and accepts that ultimately there is no such thing as a real mistake.
 In several of the other songs like the title track and “Trains That Never Come,” the fight for one’s self often involves leaving something behind and moving on.

-“The Badger Flies at Dawn” will be available on CD, download, and streaming on Friday, October 26.
+“The Badger Flies at Dawn” is also available on all the big streaming services.

 - Limited edition CD (only 100 will be printed)

 - Immediate download of album (MP3 or FLAC) as soon as it’s ready

 - One of a Kind (5:45)

 - Omega Blues (2:23)